TheKewlStore/Minescape/FAQ.md

 Using the SidedProxy annotation to create handlers for the client and server side is nice, but can easily cause incompatibilities for single-player vs multi-player games.
 This problem arises from the difference of PHYSICAL and LOGICAL servers.
-The SidedProxy annotation, as stated in the docs, only separates based on the PHYSICAL side, but in a singe-player game, there is only the CLIENT PHYSICAL side.
+The SidedProxy annotation, as stated in the docs, only separates based on the PHYSICAL side, but in a single-player game, there is only the CLIENT PHYSICAL side.
 This means that in a single-player world, a Proxy handler annotated with Side.SERVER will never be created/called.
 This leaves a big hole in the documented way to handle client/server communication.